tochman/the_blue_print/chapters/08-state-management.md

 - Optimize state management performance and implement best practices
 :::

-## State Architecture Fundamentals
+## State architecture fundamentals

 Before exploring specific tools and libraries, understanding the nature of state and its role in React applications provides the foundation for making appropriate architectural decisions.

-## Defining State in React Applications
+## Defining state in React applications

 State represents any data that changes over time and influences user interface presentation.
 State categories include: